Boost Your Intelligent Quotient with Simple Exercises!

 Are you dissatisfied with your intelligence test results and wish you can be part of the elite high IQ group Mensa?
-Perhaps you just applied for a job you like, but got rejected because your IQ test score didn’t meet the company’s cut-off.
-Or maybe you’re simply interested in personal development and would like to challenge yourself as much as you can.
+Perhaps you just applied for a job you liked but got rejected because your IQ test score didn’t meet the company’s cut-off.
+Or maybe you’re sincerely interested in personal development and would like to challenge yourself as much as you can.

 The good news is: you don’t have to be forever branded with the IQ score you got the first time you took the exam.
 There are things that you can do to improve your IQ.